Stephen Moore (rugby union): Career

-On 8 September 2007, Moore made his Rugby World Cup debut against Japan, which saw the Wallabies comprehensively win 91–3.
-They then qualified for the quarter finals by topping pool B with three further wins over Wales, Fiji and Canada.
-On 6 October, England defeated Australia 12–10 in the first IRB Rugby World Cup quarter-final at Stade Vélodrome, Marseille putting an end to the Wallabies World Cup dreams.

-In 2008, Moore was a permanent fixture in the Australian front row, joining fly half Matt Giteau as the only player to appear in all 14 Tests played by the Wallabies during a record-breaking year.
-Moore had an excellent Spring Tour in Europe, starting every game, firmly establishing himself as first choice Wallabies Hooker.
-The win over France saw Moore cross for his second try in the green and gold of the Wallabies.
-He also won the coveted Man of the Match during Australia's Cook Cup defeat of England at Twickenham on 15 November.

-In early 2009, Moore switched teams from Brisbane to Canberra, advancing beyond 50 Super Rugby caps during his maiden season with the Brumbies, for whom he featured in 12 of the 13 matches.
-Moore re-signed for the Australian Rugby Union until after the 2011 Rugby World Cup.
-He scored a try against the Barbarians in the non-cap match that kicked off the domestic Test season and went on to feature in eight of the nine Tests which Australia played.

 In 2010, Moore appeared in all 13 matches for the Brumbies until breaking his jaw in the final round of regular season.

 Since the 2011 Tri Nations Series, Moore has been named in every squad, usually as first choice hooker.
 He was a key player in Australia's 2011 winning Tri Nations Series, and 2011 Rugby World Cup campaign, in which Australia finished third.
 Since Australia's first match against France in the 2012 end-of-year rugby union tests, Moore had played every single match for the Wallabies, including starting every test in 2013 British & Irish Lions tour to Australia.
 When Robbie Deans resigned following the Lions series and when Ewen McKenzie took over the reins, Moore started at Hooker for the Wallabies for the remainder of the 2013 Test schedule playing very well.